Model configuration

 Model versions are improved over time.
 Each improvement is released as a new build of the model version.

-Model builds are also identified by a number and an optional string of other letters amd digits.
-Examples include 164, 170, and 170logv6.
+Model builds are also identified by a number followed by an optional string of other letters amd digits.
+Examples include 191 and 173logv2.

 The prefix number in the model build increases over time.
 The suffix in the model build differentiates models of the same generation if they differ in material ways.